nukeop/react-ui-cards/README.md

 # react-ui-cards

-Various card components for React.
+Various stylish card components for React.
+Focused on being ready to use with little modifications.
+Supply your data and you're good to go.

 ## Live demo
 https://nukeop.github.io/react-ui-cards/